MetaboHUB-MetaToul-FluxoMet/RTMet/docs/source/user_guide/influxdb.rst

 in real-time.
 This guide provides an overview of how to set up and use InfluxDB with RTMet.

 You should have an InfluxDB instance running, with an organization and first user.
-To set it up, please refer to the :ref:`installation <installing-influxdb>` section.
+To set it up, please refer to the :ref:`installation <installation.influxdb>` section.

 The following instructions assume you're using the self-hosted version of InfluxDB.
 If you're using the cloud solution, the steps should be similar.